shentoumengxin/Cpp_OPenCV_resize/readme.md

 ### 1.5.
 Usage Instructions

-  This CMake configuration sets up a C++17 project with OpenCV dependencies, enables performance optimizations through AVX2 and FMA instruction sets (for supported compilers), and ensures that the necessary OpenCV libraries are linked.
+  This CMake configuration sets up a C++17 project with OpenCV dependencies, we only support arvx2 for x86-64 ecosystem enables performance optimizations through AVX2 and FMA instruction sets (for supported compilers), and ensures that the necessary OpenCV libraries are linked.
 It also defines the source files and compiles them into an executable.
 Please prepare your [OpenCV]((https://opencv.org/)) environment at first.

 ```cmd
 ~/opencv_resize_custom/build:cmake ..